wooiseong/portfolio-project-vercel/README.md

 | :--------------------------: | ------------------------------------------------------------ |
 |    Navigation    | 1.
 Users can be navigated to desired sections by clicking the corresponding selectors <br>2.
 The selectors will be highlighted when the webpage is reached the corresponding sections
 |      Header      | 1.
 There are three carousel items that will automatically played <br>2.
 The carousel is stopped during a mouse hover
-|      About        | Users can change the contents by placing the mouse on the corresponding selectors
+|      About        | Users can change the content display by placing the mouse on the corresponding selectors
 |    Skills    | Battery icon levels represent the proficiency levels of skills
 |      Projects        | Links to Github and demo websites are embedded in the images
 |    Feedback    | 1.
 Users will get a warning message for invalid input format <br>2.
 The Backend response after submission will be conveyed to users via a toast